HFHT/volunteer/README.md

 members - array of constituent ids events - array of events donation - amount and array of items (title, quantity, value)

+Future, move authentication to beginning, save user and auth in cookie, use API to authenticate to keep pins hidden, move contituent authentication to a different MongoDB collection.